kaist-cp/cs420/README.md

 KAIST Educational C Compiler* (think: [KENS](https://an.kaist.ac.kr/kensv3-doc/) for networking or [Pintos](https://pintos-os.org/), [xv6](https://pdos.csail.mit.edu/6.828/2019/xv6.html) for operating systems).
-We are going to discuss parsing only briefly, because the topic is assumed to be dealt with in CS322 (Formal Languages and Automata).
+We are going to discuss parsing only briefly, because the topic is assumed to be dealt with in CS322: Formal Languages and Automata.
+(You don't need to know parsing to take this course, though.)
 We will focus on translation from human-friendly form to machine-friendly form, and compiler optimizations.
 Specifically, we will discuss (1) how to transform a C program to an [SSA](https://en.wikipedia.org/wiki/Static_single_assignment_form)-based [intermediate representation (IR)](https://en.wikipedia.org/wiki/Intermediate_representation); (2) how to perform register promotion, static single assignment, global value numbering, and register allocation